mathiasvr/bluejay/README.md

 - Smoother throttle to pwm conversion
 - User configurable startup tunes :musical_note:
 - Smooth throttle limitting based on temperature
-- Watchdog timer protection implemented for 51.2ms
+- Watchdog timer protection as low as 0,8ms
 - Numerous optimizations and bug fixes

 See the project [changelog](CHANGELOG.md) for a list of changes.